EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 ### Reflection
 In this project I made a prediction model to predict the 'chance of admit' for a graduate school with some input features including CGPA, GRE score, TOEFL score and so on.
 To make the model I benchmarked many algorithms in regression as well as classification models.
 For a metric I used RMSE (Root Mean Square Error) and used it to meaure the performance of algorithms.
-After benchmarking I got my final model (Linear Regression model) and test it with some input data.
+After benchmarking I got my final model (Linear Regression model) and tested it with some input data.
-One interesting thing was occurred in fitting the train data with Decision Tree algorithm.
+One interesting thing occurred in fitting the train data with Decision Tree algorithm.
 The metric - RMSE - was nearly zero.
 At first, I thought there must be some calculation error or parameter setting error, but I came to know it was significant overfitting.
 To address this overfitting problem, I used Cross Validation which divides the original data set into small groups and use them as validation data.
 After benchmarks and refinement I came to get my final model.

-In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
-You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
-Questions to ask yourself when writing this section:
-- _Have you thoroughly summarized the entire process you used for this project?_
-- _Were there any interesting aspects of the project?_
-- _Were there any difficult aspects of the project?_
-- _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

 ### Improvement
 The target variable I used in this project was the interviewees' reply (how much possibility(0% ~ 100% range) they expect they got the admission acceptance from the graduate school with there track records (i.e. the features including CGPA, GRE, TOEFL, and so on))